One Sum To Rule Them All: A Second Order Master Rate Sum Rule for Charm Decays: Introduction

 Empirically, although one of the ratios in Eq.~\eqref{eq:DtoPP_LO_intro} exhibits a large deviation from the symmetry-limit value $1$, the second-order relation in Eq.~\eqref{eq:DtoPP_NLO_intro} is satisfied much better.
 This illustrates the practical value of second-order sum rules: if a second-order sum rule is satisfied better than the first-order sum rules, this points to a well-behaved expansion and supports treating $\varepsilon$ as a small parameter.

 Higher-order sum rules have been explored before, though the existing literature remains limited: second-order rate sum rules for selected charm-decay systems were derived in Ref.~\cite{Grossman:2012ry}, and general constructions of higher-order amplitude sum rules were discussed in Refs.~\cite{Gavrilova:2022hbx,Gavrilova:2024npn}.
+Higher-order rate sum rules for $b$ baryon decays have been found in Ref.~\cite{Wen:2025ibn}.
 In this paper we present general tools for constructing second-order relations between decay rates, and apply them to charm decays.
 In particular, we show that the following master sum rule is universal for arbitrary systems of weak charm decays:

 Here, CF, SCS, and DCS denote Cabibbo-favored, singly Cabibbo-suppressed, and doubly Cabibbo-suppressed channels, respectively.
 CKM-free rates refer to rates where the respective CKM factors are divided out, see Sec.~\ref{sec:charm}.
 Depending on the group-theoretical structure of a given system, additional second-order sum rules may exist.
 Some of them follow from the construction described in this paper, but not all of them.
 A systematic approach to deriving the complete set of higher-order sum rules between rates for arbitrary systems (not limited to charm decays) and at all orders beyond second order is left for an upcoming publication~\cite{Gavrilova:inpreparation}.